Doughnut: Czech Republic

-U.S.-style doughnuts are available in the Czech Republic, but before they were solid shape and filled with jelly (strawberry or peach).
+U.S.-style doughnuts are available in the Czech Republic, buit traditional ones have a solid shape and are filled with jelly (strawberry or apricot).
 The shape is similar to doughnuts in Germany or Poland.
-They are called Kobliha (Koblihy in plural).
-They may be filled with nougat or with vanilla custard.
-There are now many fillings; cut in half or non-filled knots with sugar and cinnamon on top.
+They are called Koblihy (Kobliha in singular).
+They may also be filled with nougat or with vanilla custard.
+There are now many fillings; halved or non-filled knots with sugar and cinnamon on top.

 Denmark

 In Denmark, U.S.-style doughnuts may be found at various stores, e.g. McDonald's and most gas stations.
 The Berliner, however, is also available in bakeries.